 Installing New Power Outlets

 Adding or replacing electrical outlets is a common project for homeowners.
 Before starting, ensure the power to the circuit is turned off.
-Determine the type of outlet needed (standard, GFCI, or AFCI) based on the location and electrical requirements.
+Based on the location and electrical requirements, determine the type of outlet needed (standard, GFCI, or AFCI).
 Follow proper wiring procedures and secure the outlet in place.

 Indoor And Outdoor Light Fixture Installation

-Upgrading or replacing light fixtures can enhance the aesthetic appeal of your home.
+Upgrading or replacing light fixtures can enhance your home’s aesthetic appeal.
 Start by turning off the power and removing the existing fixture.
 Follow the manufacturer’s instructions for wiring the new fixture, ensuring proper connections and securing it firmly.
 Remember to test the light fixture before completing the installation.

 Upgrading To Energy-Efficient Ceiling Fands